findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ## Event

 As we previously defined state transitions are input/output entities.
-Both input and output are event-based.
+Both input and output are also event-based.
 An input event is called `trigger:` and outputs are `sends:`.

 The event has important fields which we describe next more detailed.